dimforge/ncollide/mesh_generation/README.md

 The index buffer may take two forms.
 In its `procedural::UnifiedIndexBuffer` form, the index of a triangle vertex is the same as the index identifying its normal and uvs.
-This means that the coordinate, normals and texture coordinate buffers should have the same size.
+This implies that the coordinate, normals and texture coordinate buffers should have the same size.
 While not very memory-efficient, this is the required representation for renderers based on e.g. OpenGL.
-In the following figure, each disc corresponds to one index (i-e. one integer):
+In the following figure, each disc corresponds to one index (i.e. one integer):

 ![Unified index buffer](../img/unified_index_buffer.svg)